Chad–United States relations: Foreign aid

 Before permanently closing its Chad mission in 1995 because of declining funds and security concerns, USAID's development program in Chad concentrated on the agricultural, health, and infrastructure sectors.
 It also included projects in road repair and maintenance, maternal and child health, famine early warning systems, and agricultural marketing.
 A number of American voluntary agencies (notably Africare and VITA) continue to operate in Chad.
 Peace Corps has traditionally had a large presence in Chad, with volunteers arriving during the postwar period in September 1987, then withdrawing in 1998.
 Peace Corps operations resumed in September 2003, with a group of 20 new volunteers.
-The second class of 17 volunteers arrived in September 2004.
+The second class of 17 volunteers arrived in September 2 to the United States, citing the risk of terrorism.
+Regional experts including J004.
 Both groups focused on teaching English; expansion into other areas was planned for 2005.
 Currently the Peace Corps presence in Chad is inactive.

 In April 2007, Deputy Secretary of State John Negroponte visited Chad in light of the War in Darfur.

 Chad is a participant in the Trans-Saharan Counterterrorism Initiative and cooperates with the United States military in fighting al-Qaeda in the Islamic Maghreb (and affiliated) insurgents.

+In April 2024, Chad asked the United States to stop using an air force base located in N'Djamena.

-Travel ban
+2017 Travel ban

-On September 24, 2017, US President Donald Trump announced a travel ban that restricted the travel of the citizens of Chad to the United States, citing the risk of terrorism.
-Regional experts including J. Peter Pham of the Atlantic Council, Monde Muyangwa of the Woodrow Wilson International Center for Scholars and John Campbell of the Council on Foreign Relations expressed concern that Chad could reduce its defense and counter-terrorism cooperation with the United States in response.
+On September 24, 2017, US President Donald Trump announced a travel ban that restricted the travel of the citizens of Chad.
+Peter Pham of the Atlantic Council, Monde Muyangwa of the Woodrow Wilson International Center for Scholars and John Campbell of the Council on Foreign Relations expressed concern that Chad could reduce its defense and counter-terrorism cooperation with the United States in response.
 On April 10, 2018, the US Government issued a proclamation lifting the travel restrictions on Chad.

+2025 Travel ban

+On June 4, 2025, President Donald Trump, in his second administration, announced a travel ban that restricted the travel of the citizens of Chad to the United States as part of a proclamation banning 11 other nations.
+In response to the ban, on the next day, President Mahamat Idriss Déby Itno announced that Chad is suspending all visas awarded to U.S. citizens as a retaliatory measure against the travel ban.

 Education

-The American International School of N'Djamena is in the Chadian capital.
+The American International School of N'Djamena was in the Chadian capital until closing in 2008.